lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Such uplink transmission may be triggered by the L2 (e.g. an L2 ACK sent in response to a SCHC Fragment encapsulated in a L2 PDU that requires an L2 ACK) or it may be triggered from an upper layer.

-* the following parameters need to be addressed in documents other than this one but not forcely in the LPWAN technology-specific documents:
+* the following parameters need to be addressed in documents other than this one but not necessarily in the LPWAN technology-specific documents:

-    * The way the contexts are provisioned
+    * The way the Contexts are provisioned

-    * The way the Rules as generated
+    * The way the Rules are generated

 # Supporting multiple window sizes for fragmentation

 For ACK-Always or ACK-on-Error, implementers MAY opt to support a single window size or multiple window sizes.
 The latter, when feasible, may provide performance optimizations.
-For example, a large window size SHOULD be used for packets that need to be carried by a large number of SCHC Fragments.
-However, when the number of SCHC Fragments required to carry a packet is low, a smaller window size, and thus a shorter Bitmap, MAY be sufficient to provide feedback on all SCHC Fragments.
+For example, a large window size SHOULD be used for packets that need to be split into a large number of tiles.
+However, when the number of tiles required to carry a packet is low, a smaller window size, and thus a shorter Bitmap, MAY be sufficient to provide feedback on all tiles.
 If multiple window sizes are supported, the Rule ID MAY be used to signal the window size in use for a specific packet transmission.

-Note that the same window size MUST be used for the transmission of all SCHC Fragments that belong to the same SCHC Packet.
+The same window size MUST be used for the transmission of all tiles that belong to the same SCHC Packet.

 # Downlink SCHC Fragment transmission